-In January 2012, the City of San Diego amended its Municipal Code to allow residents of single family homes, community gardens and retail farms to keep and maintain two beehives.
+In January 2012, the City of San Diego amended its Municipal Code to allow residents of single-family homes, community gardens and retail farms to keep and maintain two beehives.
 The specific regulations are in Chapter 4, Article 4, Division 4 of the Municipal Code and can be found by downloading the following provision: Chapter 04, Article 04, Division 04, Beekeeping.

 Where you locate your apiary is determined by the number of hives and several factors related to distance including zone setbacks.

-For specific information regarding the zone setback for your property, go to the Zoning Map application and type in your address.
+For specific information regarding the zoning setback for your property, go to the Zoning Map application and type in your address.
 You will then receive the zone name for your property.
 A link to “More Info” takes you to another page that directs you to the regulations for your zone.
 When viewing the regulations, go to the Development Regulations Table for your zone and look up “Setback Requirements.”

 You can also call the City’s Development Services Department at 619-446-5000, provide your address and request the name of your zone and the zoning setback information.
 Someone will return your call and provide you with the information.

-Beekeeping in the City of San Diego does not require a permit; however, as stated in the regulations beekeepers are required to register their hives with the County of San Diego Department of Agriculture, Weights and Measures.
+Beekeeping in the City of San Diego does not require a permit; however, as stated in the regulations, beekeepers are required to register their hives with the County of San Diego Department of Agriculture, Weights and Measures.

 Bees sting only to protect the hive.

 They can fly 3 to 4 miles to collect nectar and pollen, but generally no more than 1 mile.